Nishant891/FreelanceFinder/README.md

 ## Assumptions

-The website is built with nextjs using react since, it is SEO friendly and the build time is very less with turbo.
+The website is built using Next.js with React, which offers excellent SEO capabilities and a rapid build time thanks to its turbo feature.
+For navigation, I utilized the next/router module.
-Only Image component is used from Nextjs and next/router for navigation.